AgnostiqHQ/covalent-slurm-plugin/tests/docker_tests/README.md

 docker run -d -p 22:22 --name slurm-container slurm-image
 ```

 This will run the container in the background with name `slurm-container` and map port 22 of the container to port 22 of the host machine.
 This will allow us to ssh into the container.
+It takes about 10 to 20 seconds to start it up, only after which we can ssh into it.

 ### Changing the permissions of the slurm config

 We need to change the permissions of the slurm config file so that `slurmuser` can read it.
+This cannot be done in the Dockerfile itself because the slurm files are created only once the container starts running - this is how the parent image works.
 To do this run:

 ```bash
 docker exec slurm-container chmod +r /etc/slurm/slurm.conf